Division Excellence

 The Division Excellence (DEX-H) is the top professional basketball league in Morocco.
-Founded in 1957, the league currently consists of 16 teams.
+Founded in 1934, the league currently consists of 12 teams.
 The league is administered by the Royal Moroccan Basketball Federation (FRMBB).
-The current defending champions are AS Salé, who have won the league seven seasons in a row.
+The current defending champions are FUS RABAT 2024/2025.

 Current clubs

-The following 16 teams play in the Division Excellence during the 2020–21 season:
+The following 12 teams played in the Division Excellence during the 2023–24 season:

+Performance by club

 Champions

 The following is a list of all the Moroccan top-tier division champions (numbers in brackets denote the title number of the team):